How To Make Friends When You Have None

 What To Do Once You Meet Someone

-Once you meet a potential friend, be proactive in reaching out for further contact.
+Once you meet a potential friend, proactively reach out for additional contact.
 Ask to make definite plans.
 Coffee, lunch, shopping, a movie, etc.

-If someone refuses to commit, they are not the person for you.
+If someone refuses to commit, they’re not the person for you.
 And that’s okay.
 Your person is still out there.

-However, when someone offers an invite, take them up on it.
+Furthermore, accept the invitation when someone invites you to do something together.
 Be willing to give friendship a chance.
-Refuse to let anxiety rob you of the opportunity to make a needed connection!
+Don’t let anxiety rob you of the opportunity to make a needed connection!

-Finally, always be honest in the friendships you form.
-But also be kind.
+Finally,always be honest in the friendships you form.
+Also, be kind.
 There are harsh truths, and there are gentle truths.
 Be gentle.

 For example, your new friend asks if the pants she’s trying on look good.
-Instead of blurting out an emphatic “NO,” you might suggest she try a smart-looking jacket to wear over them or tell her you saw just the thing that would look awesome on her.
-Then go and bring back something more flattering for her to try.
+Instead of blurting out an emphatic “NO,” you might suggest she try a smart-looking jacket to wear over them or tell her that you know just the thing that would look awesome on her.
+Then, find something more flattering for her.

-But if she insists on an honest opinion, tell her that you believe a different style may be more figure flattering.
+Of course, if she insists on an honest opinion, tell her you believe a different style may be more flattering.
+In other words, soften the blow.

 Last Points To Remember

-The best scenario for making friends is inserting yourself in situations where you shine.
-If you are a good athlete, join the local summer league.
-If you have a flair for drama, try out for a community drama group.
+The best scenario for making friends isto put yourself in situations where you shine.
+If you’re a good athlete, join the local summer league.
+If you have a flair for acting, try out for a community drama group.

 As a final point, follow people you admire on social media.
-Like some of their posts (not all) and leave genuine thoughtful comments.
+Like some of their posts andleave thoughtful comments.

-If you can establish a mutual connection or rapport, ask the person to meet you for coffee or a playdate with your children.
-Or invite them to a fun event.
+Attempt to establish a mutual connection by asking others to meet you for coffee or scheduling playdates for your children.
+Maybe invite a mutual friend to join you at a fun event.

-Remember, the more you put yourself out there, the better your chances are to make a new friend.
-With time and practice, you’ll become so comfortable doing it that you’ll wonder why you ever thought it was difficult!
+Remember, the more you put yourself out there, the better your chances are to make new friends.
+With time and practice, you’ll become so comfortable doing it that you’ll wonder why you ever thought it was hard!

 Managing Stress In Relationships: How To Find Peace